dragonfly-xyz/useful-solidity-patterns/examples/factory-proofs/README.md

 )))
 ```

-So long as you are given (or can derive) the unique salt for `DEPLOYED_CONTRACT`, you can simply perform this hash on-chain to validate that the address in question was deployed by `deployer` and can be trusted-- no storage lookups required!
+So long as you are given (or can derive) the unique salt for an instance of `DEPLOYED_CONTRACT`, you can simply perform this hash on-chain to validate that the address in question was deployed by `deployer` and can be trusted-- no storage lookups required!

 ## `CREATE` Proofs